 However, walking away from a full bowl is a big red flag with most dogs.

 Jade was a young, vibrant Doberman.
 Active and always hungry.
 It was a big red flag when she refused her breakfast one morning.
 Jade was three years old, and this has never happened before.

 You could still assume that something didn’t agree with her and that she’d bounce right back once she got it out of her system.
 However, one turned-down meal may or may not send you to a veterinarian.

 Then, however, Jade didn’t want to go for her regular walk either.

 Any one of these things would have had Jade’s dad concerned but two?
 Something was seriously wrong.
 Jade’s dad did not hesitate and brought her to a vet right at that moment.

-Blood work didn’t show much out of the ordinary either, except generic clues of inflammation.
+Blood work didn’t show much out of the ordinary, except for generic inflammation clues.

 How likely, at this point, would your vet be to send you back home with “some stomach medication” to see what happens?